 Though expensive, I thought that taking a tour of Chernobyl and Pripyat was one of the more fascinating experiences I’ve had in Europe.
 You really come face to face with the haunting reality of the accident, in a very visual and graphic way.
 If you’re already in Kiev, which is a wonderful city to visit anyway, I would strongly suggest visiting Chernobyl.

 What do you think?
 Would you go on Chernobyl tours (or have you been)?
-Let me know in the comments.
+Let me know your Chernobyl tour reviews in the comments.

-Lastly, sign up to get your free copy of my e-book: “99 Tips for Traveling the World Like a Pro.”
+Lastly, if you travel a lot, be sure to sign up to get your free copy of my e-book: “99 Tips for Traveling the World Like a Pro.”

 Read more: 25 Haunting Photos of Chernobyl (Guest Post, The Planet D)